SIMPLE IRA Plan Fix-It Guide – You made incorrect or untimely employer contributions or employee elective deferrals for eligible employees

 - When the excess amount is because of:

-- elective deferrals - distribute and report on Form 1099-R as taxable for the year in which the distribution is made.
+- elective deferrals - distribute and report on Form 1099-R as taxable for the year the distribution is made.

 - employer contributions - distribute to the plan sponsor rather than to the participants and report on a Form 1099-R issued to the participant, with a taxable amount of zero.

 - Retention Method – retain excess amounts in the SIMPLE-IRA.
-The plan sponsor must pay a special fee of at least 10% of the excess amount in addition to the VCP submission fee.
+The plan sponsor must pay a special fee of at least 10% of the excess amount.
+This 10% fee is in addition to the Voluntary Correction Program submission fee.

 Small excess amounts.
-If the total excess amount is $100 or less, distribution isn’t required and the special additional VCP fee doesn’t apply.
+If the total excess amount is $100 or less, you aren’t required to distribute the excess and aren’t subject to the special additional fee.

 - When the excess amount is because of: